QTEA02/ASE456-Individual-Project/README.md

 This application allows users to record and query time records.
 - Users can create new records, and search for information based on date, task, or tag.

-It contains the following files so far:
+It contains the following executable files so far:
 - main (main.dart)

 ### Features